top of page

 Whereas the Valtellina product is strictly beef according to IGP guidelines, bresaola is commonly found as both meats in north Italy's Piemonte and Veneto where in the provinces of Asti and Padova particularly, horse meat is popular.
 Looking almost identical, Bresaola di Cavallo is slightly darker, the taste is also similar to the beef version with a marginal intensity in flavour.

 Bresaola di Cervo is a regional speciality from Norvara, just west of Milan.
-Choice cuts of shoulder and hind are chosed from wild deer, soaked in a mix of herbs and red wine and then cured and dried.
+Choice cuts of shoulder and hind are chosen from wild deer, soaked in a mix of herbs and red wine and then cured and dried.

 With smaller or iregular cuts of meat, the same process is used to make slingeza in Valtellina.
 These salumi can be flatter or oval shaped, sliced thinly, like bresaola, they make a tasty affetato with a stronger flavour.
 Traditionally slinzega was made from horse but this versatile cured meat is made from whatever you have available and often at home in the kitchen.